 Humanitarian Disarmament in Iraq

-NPA has released more than 37 million m² (6,914 football fields) of land for safe use in Iraq to date.
+NPA has cleared more than 24 million m² of land for safe use in Iraq to date.

 Norwegian People's Aid has worked in Iraq since 1995.
-Our local partner organizations push for democratization, social change and increased participation.
+Our local partner organizations push for democratisation, social change and increased participation.